jes/scamp-cpu/doc/SYSCALLS.md

 but should make sure to set the stack pointer to something sensible if it doesn't.

+### 0xfee7: savetpa(filename, TOP)

+    Return: 0, or ERR on error
+    Implemented: no
+    Errors: NOTFOUND?
+NOTDIR?
+TOOLONG?

+Save the TPA to the given filename.

 ## Errors

 Errors are generally returned from system calls as `-ERR`, with the following meanings: